demisto/content/Packs/Recorded_Future/Integrations/Recorded_Future/README.md

 </pre>
 </div>
 <div class="cl-preview-section">
-<h2 id="configure-recorded-future-on-demisto">Configure Recorded Future on Demisto</h2>
+<h2 id="configure-recorded-future-on-demisto">Configure Recorded Future on Cortex XSOAR</h2>
 </div>
 <div class="cl-preview-section">
-<p>To use Recorded Future in Demisto, a Recorded Future API token is required.
+<p>To use Recorded Future in Cortex XSOAR, a Recorded Future API token is required.
 For more information, see the <a href="https://support.recordedfuture.com/hc/en-us/articles/115004179227-Managing-API-tokens">Recorded Future documentation</a>.</p>
 </div>
 <div class="cl-preview-section">
 <ol>